djsoul6/Harlan_T_Wood/pub/Harlan_T_Wood/index.md

 layout: page
 ---

+[Collaboratory Now][] I am personally getting pretty fed up with our collective scenius leaking out in dribbles across hundreds of facebook threads that are subsequently unfindable unless you look in a helpfully compiled google doc {sad face}.
+Let's generate material in a "collaboratory", and cross-post content or links to our social networks, which we can think of as utilities.

 [What if we checked the commons into GitHub?][] Imagine a new level of collaboration around open corporate and organizational systems, open government models, open solutions to our biggest challenges.
 Imagine the commons as a space of global-scale remixing, a living symphony, a thriving ecosystem of creativity and innovation, built on a substrate of proliferation and organic evolution.

 [Software Zero][]: A global-scale collaboration platform for swarm intelligence around a project, which retains the edits and contributions of every author throughout the history of the interweaving.
 This "branching" or "forking" of creative works encourages a diversity of perspectives in creative networks of any scale.